What Is an Elevation Certificate? Quick Explainer

 How to Get an Elevation Certificate

-If your elevation certificate shows that your property's lowest adjacent grade is above the BFE, you may qualify for a Letter of Map Amendment (LOMA) from FEMA.
-A LOMA officially removes your property from the high-risk flood zone, which can eliminate the federal flood insurance requirement.
+If your elevation certificate shows your property is above the BFE, you may qualify for a LOMA (Letter of Map Amendment) from FEMA, which can remove your property from the flood zone entirely and eliminate mandatory flood insurance.

 Get Your Elevation Certificate